sanderdewitte/vultr-kubernetes-platform/README.md

 ### Deploy infrastructure

-After configuring the Vultr API key, one can deploy the infrastructure.
+After configuring the Vultr API key and the platform database secrets, one can deploy the infrastructure.

 ```bash
 cd infra